3 Honest Mistakes That Lead to "No Sex Tonight"!

 But the only thing that’s almost guaranteed when doing nothing is — nothing!

-Nothing will change unless you take responsibility for bring your best self forward and consciously creating space for intimacy.
+Nothing will change unless you take responsibility for bring your best self forward and learn to consciously create space for sexual connection and intimacy.
 Extraordinary relationships don’t just happen to lucky people.
 They don’t just fall onto your lap just because you’ve met the right person — they’re created.
+That’s exactly what the study of extraordinary lovers by Kleinplatz & Ménard, 2020 unequivocally showed.
 With the right tools and courage to make some changes, they’re available to everyone!